weiping-playnext/Zenject/README.md

     **ResultType** must either be an interface or derive from UnityEngine.MonoBehaviour / UnityEngine.Component in this case

+1. **FromComponentsInNewPrefab** - Same as FromComponentInNewPrefab except will match multiple values or zero values.
+You might use it for example and then inject **List<ContractType>** somewhere.
+Can be thought of as similar to `GetComponentsInChildren`

-1. **FromComponentInNewPrefabResource** - Instantiate the given prefab (found at the given resource path) as a new game object, inject any MonoBehaviour's on it, and then search the result for type **ResultType**.
+1. **FromComponentInNewPrefabResource** - Instantiate the given prefab (found at the given resource path) as a new game object, inject any MonoBehaviour's on it, and then search the result for type **ResultType** in a similar way that `GetComponentInChildren` works (in that it will return the first matching value found)

     ```csharp
     Container.Bind<Foo>().FromComponentInNewPrefabResource("Some/Path/Foo");
     ```

     **ResultType** must either be an interface or derive from UnityEngine.MonoBehaviour / UnityEngine.Component in this case

+1. **FromComponentsInNewPrefabResource** - Same as FromComponentInNewPrefab except will match multiple values or zero values.
+You might use it for example and then inject **List<ContractType>** somewhere.
+Can be thought of as similar to `GetComponentsInChildren`

 1. **FromNewComponentOnNewGameObject** - Create a new empty game object and then instantiate a new component of the given type on it.